Syrian artillery pounds Damascus suburb, creating panic, exodus

 "Electricity and telephones have been cut off.
 Tel had been considered a safe haven and thousands of families from Homs and Damascus suburbs like Douma took refuge over the past few months in Tel," said Alam, who is using a pseudonym because he fears for his safety.

-Tel, located eight kilometres (five miles) north of Damascus, is a conservative Sunni Muslim town that relies on remittances from expatriates in Saudi Arabia, who work there mostly as skilled labourers in the construction sector.
+Tel, located eight five miles north of Damascus, is a conservative Sunni Muslim town that relies on remittances from expatriates in Saudi Arabia, who work there mostly as skilled laborers in the construction sector.

 The town fell into rebel hands last week along with several districts in the capital and on its outskirts after a bomb killed four of President Bashar al-Assad's top lieutenants.